jastack/fractals/README.md

 ## Implementation Timeline

 **Day 1:** Get the basic skeleton setup.
 Configure webpack and the entry file.
 Learn about canvas and have a better idea of how I will implement the fractal generator.
+Play around with altering shapes and lines in Canvas, learn how to apply a variable gradient color to specific pixels.
+Start working on mandlebrot.js.

-**Day 2:** Complete a basic fractal output.
+**Day 2:** Finish mandlebrot.js and add user interactivity (ability to change a few starting conditions for example).
+Learn more about variable inputs in canvas, and how to get an image to re-render.

-**Day 3:** Add additional fractal options.
-And begin to add user functionality.
+**Day 3:** Add additional koch.js and sierpinski.js.
+Play around more with canvas to think of additional ways to include user interactivity (like zoom and pan for mandlebrot or ways to display each step for koch and sierpinski).

-**Day 4:** Add full user functionality (zoom, change starting conditions, etc.).
+**Day 4:** Finish any items left over from the MVP list.
 Make sure it looks pretty!

 ## Bonus features